Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 7

 Stars vs. Kraken Betting Trends

-- Seattle has played 57 games this season with more than 6 goals.
+- In 49 games this season, Dallas and its opponent have combined for more than 6 goals.

-- The Stars have won 71.4% of their games when favored on the moneyline this season (20-8).
+- The Stars have been victorious in 20 of their 28 games when they were listed as a moneyline favorite this season (71.4%).

-- The Kraken have claimed an upset victory in 10, or 40.0%, of the 25 games they have played as an underdog this season.
+- The Kraken have been the underdog 25 times this season, and upset their opponent in 10, or 40.0%, of those games.

-- Dallas has had six games with moneyline odds of -210 or shorter, and claimed a victory each time.
+- Dallas has had six games with moneyline odds of -210 or shorter and won them all.

-- Seattle is 2-2 when bookmakers have made them underdogs of +170 or longer on the moneyline.
+- Seattle has a record of 2-2 in games when sportsbooks list the team at +170 or longer on the moneyline.

 Stars Player Props